 The crisis has undoubtedly had the merit of putting the strong dependence between the country's economy and the fate of its industry back on the agenda, with a focus on sovereignty, industrial relocation and assertive protectionism.
 Today, for the major players, as well as for the small and medium-sized businesses that represent 90 % of France's mechanical engineering fabric, industrial renewal, the sector's competitiveness and the ecological energy transition are more topical than ever to respond to the urgent need to ensure the rebound and revival of sustainable activity.
 And beyond recovery in an uncertain economic climate, these companies must now prepare for the future, improve their positioning in value chains, successfully diversify their customer portfolio, find new competitive levers and secure their business.

-It is in this context and as a key player in the national deployment of the industry of the future that Cetim, a technological institute with the Carnot label, has adapted its offer of “support for the transformation” of companies by creating the program “ Resilience 4.0 ”, designed to allow manufacturers to immediately and sustainably relaunch their activity.
+Against this backdrop, and as a key player in the national deployment of the industry of the future, Cetim, a Carnot-accredited technological institute, has adapted its "transformation support" offer to companies by creating the "Resilience 4.0" program, designed to enable manufacturers to immediately and sustainably relaunch their business.

 Visit the site: